npickens/darkroom/README.md

 Darkroom.register('.ext1', '.ext2', '...') do
   # ...

-  # The (optional) block is passed three named arguments:
+  # The (optional) block is passed three keyword arguments:
   #   parse_data: - Hash for storing data across calls to this and other parse handlers.
   #   match:      - MatchData object from the match against the provided regex.
   #   asset:      - Asset object of the asset being imported.